-The OSET Institute is all about researching, developing, and making innovative elections software publicly available (open source technology subject to an OSI-accredited license) in order to increase verification, accuracy, security, and transparency (in process), and ensure that ballots are counted as cast.
+The OSET Institute is about researching, developing, and making innovative election software public technology (i.e., publicly available open source technology subject to an OSI-accredited license) in order to increase verification, accuracy, security, and transparency (in process), and ensure that ballots are counted as cast.

-The mission of OSET, a nonprofit election technology research institute, is to increase confidence in elections and their outcomes in order to preserve the operational continuity of democracy -- ultimately worldwide -- and because everyone deserves a better voting experience.
+The mission of the OSET Institute, a nonpartisan, nonprofit election technology research, development, and education organization, is to increase confidence in elections and their outcomes in order to preserve the operational continuity of democracy -- ultimately worldwide -- and because everyone deserves a better voting experience.
+The Institute’s goal is to help defend democracy worldwide by ensuring the integrity, security, and usability of election administration technology.
 These principles guide our work.

-The result, ElectOS, a Framework of public election technology freely available for any jurisdiction to adopt, adapt, and deploy for elections whether done in-house or by an outside commercial systems integration organization (not us).
+The result, ElectOS, a Framework of public election technology available for any jurisdiction to adopt, adapt, and deploy for elections whether done in-house or by an outside commercial systems integration organization ( however, not the OSET Institute).

-We use the principles of open source development, user-centric design, and high assurance systems engineering in a meritocratic environment at the TrustTheVote Project.
+We use the principles of open source development, user-centered design, and security-centric systems engineering in a meritocratic environment at the TrustTheVote Project.

-This is an imperative effort to ensure integrity and increase confidence in our public elections, and reduce if not eliminate the troubles with voting machinery, while removing unfortunate terms like "rigged," "tampered," "hacked," or "illegitimate" from the vernacular of democracy administration.
+This is an imperative effort to ensure integrity and increase confidence in our public elections, and reduce, if not eliminate the troubles with voting machinery, while helping eliminate unfortunate terms like "rigged," "tampered," "hacked," or "illegitimate" from the vernacular of democracy administration.